 I want information about Australian Government employment services

-The Department of Jobs and Small Business is responsible for developing the policies and programs run under the Australian Government employment services systems, jobactive, and the new national in-prison employment services, Time to Work.
+The Department of Employment, Skills, Small and Family Business is responsible for developing the policies and programs run under the Australian Government employment services systems, jobactive, and the new national in-prison employment services, Time to Work.

 The current employment services system, jobactive, is delivered by a network of 1700 jobactive providers across Australia.
 Below is key information on our national employment services systems and information on how the Australian Government helps to determine the level of support a job seeker will need to find work.